 - Absurdly High-Stakes Game: The Finger Dance has been apparently used to choose Ironborn kings.
 Otherwise, it's a fairly common drinking and/or betting game for those who want to show off how fearless they are.

-- Action Girl: There is no taboo against this among the Ironborn, although having them in leadership positions is rather more iffy.
+- Action Girl: There is no taboo against this among the Ironborn, although they're vanishingly rare, and having them in leadership positions is rather more iffy.

 - Attack!
 Attack!
 Attack!: Laying siege to a castle the Ironborn way is about charging it head on, instead of cutting off its supply lines or using siege weapons